 The law does not include any provisions on how the insurance cover has to be evidenced.

 Article 8 et seq. of the EU–CH Agreement on Air Transport prohibit agreements and concerted practices between undertakings with anticompetitive effects as well as the abuse of a dominant position.
 According to these provisions, such anticompetitive behaviour shall be controlled by the EU institutions in accordance with Community legislation, taking into account the need for close cooperation between EU and Swiss authorities.
 Only anticompetitive behaviour that exclusively affects trade within Switzerland shall be subject to Swiss law and remain under the competence of the Swiss authorities.
 Thus, standards of EU competition law apply also in the relation between Switzerland and the EU.

-Swiss competition law prohibits agreements or conduct that eliminate or substantially restrict trade without having beneficial economical effects.
+Swiss competition law prohibits agreements or conduct that eliminate or substantially restrict trade without having beneficial economic effects.
 Heavy fines may be imposed on undertakings – not, however, on individuals – for anticompetitive behaviour.
-Swiss competition law further provides for a merger control.
+Swiss competition law further provides for merger control.

 Cooperation agreements will usually affect trade in the EU and therefore be controlled by the EU authorities in accordance with EU law.
 There is no case law as to merely national cooperation agreements concerning aviation.